-- small pinch of salt
+- small pinch salt

 - 1 dash peach bitters (optional)

-- 5 sage leaves (2 for garnish)
+- 5 leaves sage (2 for garnish)

-Start by adding three sage leaves to the bottom of your shaker.
+- Start by adding three sage leaves to the bottom of your shaker.
 Top with honey syrup and lightly muddle the sage, thereby releasing its oil into the mixture.

-Next, cut the half plum into two quarters and add them to your shaker with sage-honey syrup.
+- Next, cut the half plum into two quarters and add them to your shaker with sage-honey syrup.

-Crush the fruit, extracting as much plum juice as possible.
+- Crush the fruit, extracting as much plum juice as possible.
 Now you're free to add the remaining ingredients, except for the sparkling wine.

-Before you shake your cocktail, add the sparkling wine to your glass.
+- Before you shake your cocktail, add the sparkling wine to your glass.
 Use a dry sparkling wine to balance the sweetness of the fruit and honey.
 I used a Cava Brut.
 The contents of your shaker will be more dense than the sparkling wine, allowing it to mix on its on when you pour overtop.

-Now that your glass is prepped, fill your shaker with ice and shake for an icy-cold 10 seconds.
+- Now that your glass is prepped, fill your shaker with ice and shake for an icy-cold 10 seconds.

-Double strain (to remove those bits of fruit and herbs) into a coupe glass overtop the sparkling wine.
+- Double strain (to remove those bits of fruit and herbs) into a coupe glass overtop the sparkling wine.
 Garnish with a few small pieces of sage and enjoy!!

 (images by HonestlyYUM)